This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 Organized by the City of Winston-Salem, the event offers educational activities, hands-on workshops, photo contests, cleanups, book discussions and more fun activities to “discover, explore and help” our Forsyth waterways.

 Activities include bike rides, bird walks, films, fishing, stand-up paddle boarding, Segway rides and trivia night, speakers, rain garden workshops, teacher and school workshops, stormwater solutions, medicine drops, creek cleanups, a planting party, a photo contest and more.
 To join in the Forsyth Creek Week fun and for more information, visit forsythcreekweek.squarespace.com.

-Creek Week activities include the Great American Cleanup Saturday, April 1st from 9 am-noon in neighborhoods in Winston-Salem, Kernersville and Clemmons.
+Creek Week activities include the Great American Cleanup on Saturday, April 2nd from 9 am-noon in neighborhoods across Winston-Salem, Kernersville and Clemmons.
 Individuals and groups can volunteer to help cleanup our local waterways and neighborhoods.
-The City of Winston-Salem will provide cleanup supplies and a pizza lunch for those registered.
-To volunteer with the Great American Cleanup, register here.
+The City of Winston-Salem will provide cleanup supplies and lunch for those registered.

 To help clean up Clemmons area streams and roads in late March, register by calling (336) 766-9170.

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.